GFDRR/rdl-standard/docs/guides/formats.md

 ### Spreadsheet / tables

-**Comma-separated values** (`.csv`) is used for table data such as results summary, aggregations, etc. Deprecated for grid spatial data.
+**Comma-separated values** (`.csv`) is used for table data such as vulnerability models, results summary, aggregations, etc. Deprecated for grid spatial data.
 Small files can be added uncompressed, so the resource filetype will show as ‘CSV’.
 Where large or multiple files are compressed, filetype will show as ‘ZIP’ though so please include reference to the .csv filetype in the resource description.

 **Excel** (`.xls`) is used for table data such as results summary, aggregations, etc. Deprecated for grid spatial data.
 Small files can be added uncompressed, multiple files should come in one zipfile.
 Please include reference to the .xls filetype in the resource description.